Chandrikadavid/hello-world/README.md

 Updating file to work with pull command

-To work on github brnaches
+To work on github branches